-As a kid.
-When you imagined owning a house, a pool was definitely in the picture, wasn’t it?
+As a kid, when you imagined owning a house, a pool was definitely in the picture.
 Of course, you loved the idea of coming out in the evenings to soak yourself in the pool right in your yard, as you saw in the movies.

 Suddenly, one evening after you have become a proud pool owner, it hits you!
 It hits you that apart from ensuring your house is clean, you will need to keep your pool clean.
 You never included pool cleaning in your plans while you dreamed, did you?
 But now, you have absolutely no choice.